jwd83/VCR/README.md

 * Next and Previous buttons while in watch or listen mode
 * Precache next file to speed up track switching in listen mode (pre-caching starts after 10s on a listen page)
 * Randomly selected background image for header in settings.
 Can use single list element for static
+* Link to timestamp in video using t= in URL

 ## TODO